The Youth of Peter the Great: Plot

 The film begins with two merchants, Ivan Brovkin and Gypsy discussing the current rumor about the death of the former czar, and no heir on a throne yet, while sitting in a horse-drawn sleigh.
 Meantime the Streltsy are revolting against czarevna Sophia, and wanting Natalya Naryshkina to be in charge of a nation instead.

 One day 17-year-old Peter gone missing, but it turned out that he actually went to German Sloboda to spend time with Franz, one of the German officers, who invited him over to show the hand-made music box that he had made.
-In the house he was introduced to Anna Montz, whom he met on a lake playing her mandolin in a boat, and with whom he already fall in love with.
+In the house he was introduced to Anna Montz, whom he met on a lake playing her mandolin in a boat, and with whom he already fell in love with.
 The guard, who was sent by Peter's mother to find him, was sent home by Peter himself.
 Peter left the house with promise from an officer: To build him an army, which will suppress the Streltsy.
 He also promised to promote him to a General, if he will do it.
 Immediately after Peter left, Franz starts building the army for Peter the Great.
 Meantime, Peter helps people with building fortresses, with boyars laughing in the back.
 Peter's mother decided to talk about Peter's marriage with Nikita Moiseyevich.
 She wants him to marry a girl from okolnichy under the name of Eudoxia Lopukhina, a girl from a noble family, that will be Peter's wife and a throne-keeper.
 Couple days later, Peter's mom decided to talk to him about the person whom she believes he should marry.
 But Peter still wants Anna Montz to be his wife, and storms out of the room, despite mothers soothing tone, and a warning of not to panic.
-Amid the completion of army training for His Majesty, Franz get promoted to the General, and is awarded with a silver saber.
+Amid the completion of army training for His Majesty, Franz gets promoted to the General, and is awarded with a silver saber.